espruino/Espruino/README_Building.md

 Under Windows
 -------------

-It is possible to build Espruino under Windows (using ) with the following addition to the Linux explanation:
+It is possible to build Espruino under Windows with the following addition to the Linux explanation:

-- Install Bash on Ubuntu on Windows <https://msdn.microsoft.com/da-dk/commandline/wsl/install_guide>
+- Install Bash on Ubuntu on Windows 10 <https://msdn.microsoft.com/da-dk/commandline/wsl/install_guide>
 - After enablement, just use the instructions for Linux

 Or use a Virtual machine as described below.